erajka/refactored-couscous/x_team_rules.md

 ## How will will communicate difficulties with a task assigned to us
 Tell the group message and ask for help from someone who better understands.
-If one person still has issues, then reassign the task to someone who can do it.
+If one person still has issues, then reassign the task to someone who can better do it.

 ## How we will back up each other to ensure that deadlines are not missed